SmartBear/ready-api-testserver-dot-net-client/README.md

 This repository contains source file for the .NET Client library for [Ready!
 API TestServer](http://readyapi.smartbear.com/testserver/start) <html>&ndash;</html> a standalone server that exposes APIs for running API tests.

 TestServer receives and runs *test recipes* <html>&ndash;</html> special JSON requests that describe API test actions to be executed.
-You can use this library to create and run test recipes from within your Java code, without installing Ready!
+You can use this library to create and run test recipes from within your .Net code, without installing Ready!
 API or any other API testing tool on your computer.

 ## Requirements